Early thin-disc assembly revealed by JWST edge-on galaxies: Introduction

 \section{Introduction}

 The stellar discs of the Milky Way has a bimodal structure, typically described in terms of a thin and a thick disc component \citep[e.g.,][]{Gilmore_reid_1983, Bland_Hawthorn_2016, Gallart_2025}.
 The thin disc is dynamically cold and hosts stellar populations confined within a small vertical scale height of about 300 pc \citep{Bland_Hawthorn_2016}.
 In contrast, the thick disc is dynamically hot, and composed predominantly of stars extending up to approximately 1 kpc above the Galactic plane \citep{1977_Wielen, 2003_Bensby, 2013_adibekyan, 2014_Recio-blanco, Tkachenko_2025}.
-Similar dual-disc structures have been identified in external spiral galaxies \citep{1996_degrijs, seth2005verticalstructurestarsedgeon, 2006_yoachim, 2019_Pinna, 2025_xu}, suggesting that the coexistence of thin and thick discs is a common outcome of galaxy evolution.
+Similar dual-disc structures have been identified in external spiral galaxies \citep{1996_degrijs, seth2005verticalstructurestarsedgeon, 2006_yoachim, 2019_Pinna, 2025_xu}, suggesting that the coexistence of thin and thick discs is a common outcome of galaxy evolution \citep[see][for a recent review on disc thickness]{JOG_2026}.

 In the Milky Way, where stellar ages and detailed chemical abundances can be measured, it has long been recognized that the distinction between the thin and thick discs extends beyond structure and kinematics to include both chemistry and age.
 At a given metallicity, thick-disc stars are typically more $\alpha$-enhanced (higher $[\alpha/\mathrm{Fe}]$) than their thin-disc counterparts \citep[e.g.,][]{Fuhrmann_2011, Haywood_2013, Anders_2018, Silva_2018}.
 This chemical bimodality is mirrored in stellar ages: the high-$\alpha$ population is dominated by old stars, with a mean age of $\sim 11$~Gyr, while, the low-$\alpha$ population is significantly younger on average, with mean ages of $\sim 5$--6~Gyr \citep[e.g.,][]{Miglio_2021, Lagarde_2021, Queiroz_2023}.
+It is worth noting, however, that this two-component description is itself a simplification.
+Studies of mono-abundance populations have shown that disc structural properties vary continuously with chemistry, with no clear discontinuity between a thin and a thick component \citep{Bovy_2012}.
+Furthermore, the geometrically defined thin and thick discs do not always bear a one-to-one correspondence with the chemically defined low-$\alpha$ and high-$\alpha$ populations \citep[e.g.,][]{Hayden_2017, Vincenzo_2021}.
+Stars selected geometrically can span a range of chemical abundances, and conversely, chemical selection can recover populations with overlapping spatial distributions.